darrynh/CompoundInterest/README.md

 n = the number of times that interest is compounded per year

 t = the number of years the money is invested for

+I have done bonus work as follow:
+* Allowed you to select how often interest is compounded eg daily monthly and yearly
+* Allowed to calculate compound interest over longer period than 1 year